tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-notify.md

       `access_token_secret: Your_Access_Token_Secret`<br>
       `consumer_key: Your_Consumer_Key`<br>
       `consumer_secret: Your_Consumer_Key_Secret`<br>
-      `message_template: Rewards for <Cycle> have been paid to <Delegators> delegates in amount of <DistributedRewards> using #TezPay.👀 XTZ baked with bakebuddy.xyz!
+      `message_template: Rewards for <Cycle> have been paid to <Delegators> delegates in amount of <DistributedRewards> using #TezPay.👀 XTZ baked with #TezBake!
 We donate to wallet tz1R2GnBudU97Lra8Q3VDG7cUooNvUQ9ghCs to fund future development in Tezos. #cerberusbakery #tezos.`<br>
       `type: twitter`<br>
     `}`<br>
     `]`